MekhyW/Startup-Diagnosis-S2S-Agent/README.md

 - Update subnet and security group IDs in the network configuration
 - Adjust resource requirements if needed

+Make sure your account and the ECS task definition have the necessary permissions to access the secrets!

 ### Step 4: Deploy to ECS Fargate

 Use the provided deployment script: